aellinas/student-scores/README.md

 ## **Requirements**
 Python >=3.6
-(Refer to requirements.txt file for further requirements- to install these use 'pip install -r requirements.txt' in the directory where the file has been downloaded)
+Refer to requirements.txt for further requirements
+- To install requirements use 'pip install -r requirements.txt' in the directory where the file has been downloaded

 ## **Instructions**
 How to use the program-